obiasaidi/Child_Speech_Structure_Identifier/README.md

 13. Interrogative-if
 14. Subordinate Clause

-  **1-preprocess**: Contains the codes to preprocess the dataset before being fed to the rule-based syn structure identifier.
+**1-preprocess** contains the codes to preprocess the dataset before being fed to the rule-based syn structure identifier.
-  **2-structure_identification**: Contains the codes to parse, filter children speech, and the rule-based syn structure identifier.
+**2-structure_identification** contains the codes to parse, filter children speech, and the rule-based syn structure identifier.